Planned Giving and other Donor Opportunities

 Support for CAA can take many forms and is invaluable in sustaining and improving the Association’s research, professional development, and other programs on behalf of the visual arts.
 CAA encourages donors to find ways to give that reflect their own interests and preferences.
 CAA also encourages memorial and honoring gifts.
 CAA considers it a privilege to serve as a means of honoring those who are and have been important in one’s life, school, community, and/or one’s art education program.
 Consider recognizing the achievement of a friend or colleague who has received a CAA award through a donation to the Association.
 Another option is to give through a donor advised fund, such as the New York Community Trust, Jewish Communal Fund, or Schwab Charitable.
 A donor advised fund (DAF) is a centralized charitable account.
 Charitably inclined individuals, families, and businesses can make tax-deductible charitable donations of cash, publicly traded stock and, in some cases, certain illiquid assets to a public charity that sponsors a DAF program.
 For more information or to make a charitable donation, please visit DAF Direct.

 Donations of Cash, Securities, and Matching Gifts Outright gifts of cash are fully tax-deductible.
 Gifts may be made by check made payable to CAA or charged to a Visa, Mastercard, or American Express.
-Please include a note stating whether the gift is to support the annual fund (unrestricted) or one of CAA’s specific grant categories, such as the publications fund or the travel fund.
+Please include a note stating whether the gift is to support the Operating Fund (unrestricted) or one of CAA’s specific grant categories, such as the publications fund or the travel fund.
 Unrestricted contributions are preferable so that CAA can apply those funds where most needed.

 Gifts of Securities When securities are donated to CAA, a deduction equal to the fair market value of on the date of the donation.
 Please check with a tax advisor.
 To make a gift of securities, stock, or for information on how to complete the transaction, donors should contact Chief Financial Officer Robert Tofolo at email@example.com or write to him at CAA, 50 Broadway, 21st Fl., New York, NY 10004.